PhD (2013-2017): Investigating the effects of temporal expectation on complex decision making

 Decision weight analysis

-David Greatrex is finishing a PhD at the Centre for Music and Science (CMS) under the supervision of Professors Ian Cross and Sarah Hawkins.
-His research uses experimental psychology methods to investigate whether and how rhythmic temporal expectations bias complex decision making and whether current timing theories generalise under experimental tasks that are representative of complex everyday decision making.
+David Greatrex uses experimental psychology methods to investigate whether and how rhythmic temporal expectations bias complex decision making and whether current timing theories generalise under experimental tasks that are representative of complex everyday decision making.
 This is achieved via a series of psychophysical sound lateralization experiments, complex averaging and valuation experiments, decision weight analysis and computational modelling.
 The work aims to better understand the interdependence between temporal expectations and complex decision making and to build a predictive framework on which to quantitively map out underlying cognitive processes.
 David is currently looking to apply the outputs of his research to the field of human-machine interface design with the aim of helping people make more accurate classification decisions.
-The PhD has so far been examined by neuroscientist Dr Benedetto De Martino and senior lecturer in sound processing Dr Marcus Pearce.
+The PhD has so far been examined by neuroscientist Dr Benedetto De Martino and senior lecturer in sound processing Dr Marcus Pearce and is supervised by Professors Ian Cross and Sarah Hawkins.
 The research is fully funded by a research council studentship received in 2013.
-In the same year David also received an offer to study a PhD at the department of physiology and neuroscience at the University of Oxford under the supervision of Professors Kia Nobre and Jan Schnupp.
+In the same year David received an offer to study a PhD at the department of physiology and neuroscience at the University of Oxford under the supervision of Professors Kia Nobre and Jan Schnupp.

 In addition to his PhD, David gained an MPhil from the CMS between 2010-2011.
 He conducted psychological research into cross modal effects of temporal expectation which involved designing and running an audio-visual experiment in which participants detected on-screen avatar movements whilst drumming rhythmically.
 The work showed that acoustically induced temporal expectations were accompanied by fluctuations in visual selective attention, highlighting the potential dangers of listening to loud beat based music whilst driving.
 Prior to Cambridge, David graduated with a first class degree from Birmingham Conservatoire.